-In the heart of the fashionable Marais district in Paris, Paris Picasso Museum is dedicated to the famous Spanish painter Pablo Picasso (1881-1973).
+In the heart of the fashionable Le Marais district in Paris, Paris Picasso Museum is dedicated to the famous Spanish painter Pablo Picasso (1881-1973).

 Paris Picasso Museum is housed in Hotel Sale, a superb 1656 city mansion, close to Centre Pompidou.

 Pablo Picasso lived in France between 1900 and 1973, first in Paris, then on the Riviera.
-This explains the extraordinary Picasso painting collections in Picasso Museum Paris, in Centre Pompidou in Paris and in Antibes Picasso Museum on the French Riviera.
+This explains the extraordinary Picasso painting collections in Picasso Museum Paris, in Centre Pompidou in Paris and in Picasso Museum Antibes on the French Riviera.

 Paris Picasso Museum opened in 1985 with 203 paintings and 156 pieces of sculpture from the Picasso heritage, paid to the state as death duties.

 You will see great paintings in the Museum including Paul en Arlequin and the portrait of Dora Maar.
 Whether you like Pablo Picasso paintings or not, you will be moved by the colorful masterpieces in display.